Lotus's 939bhp hybrid is coming and we now know what it'll be called | evo

 While known as the Lotus For Me in the Chinese market, Lotus has since confirmed via social media, the Eletre X name for the European and UK market.
 The hybrid Eletre will debut first China at the end of March, before arriving in Europe this summer and then UK shores in 2027.

-The X Hybrid system, which was originally referred to as ‘hyper hybrid’ when we were first told about it, incorporates what Lotus refers to as an 201bhp ‘on-board generator system’.
-While unspecified by Lotus UK, details revealed pertaining to the Chinese market version of this car suggest it’s a 2-litre four-cylinder petrol engine.
+The X-hybrid system, which was originally referred to as ‘hyper hybrid’ when we were first told about it, incorporates what Lotus refers to as an 201bhp ‘on-board generator system’.
+While unspecified by Lotus UK, Chinese market models of this car are powered by a 2-litre turbocharged four-cylinder petrol engine.

 The engine primarily serves as a means to charge the 70kWh battery pack.
 Motivation is still provided by an electric motor situated on each of the axles, fed by that 70kWh battery and wired up with a 900-volt electrical architecture.
 Total system power and torque output is said to be 939bhp and 690lb ft, allowing 0-62mph in just 3.3sec and 0-124mph in 10.5sec.
 Curiously, it also confirms a low-power 0-62mph time – 3.5sec when the battery is at 10 per cent charge.